 My interest in sci fi began when I was just a kid.
 I would read on till late hours, often under a blanket with a pocket lamp.
 Books, especially science fiction books, have been my window into a completely different world, something magical, yet something absolutely real and achievable.
 Remaining that kid and keeping that proverbial fascination with all things sci fi is what brought me here, and who knows where it’ll take me next!
 I am happy to welcome you all as participants in this journey.

 I am currently working on a new novel called Over the Rainbow I Fly.
-This book is taking up all my creative juice, but I still birth short stories from time to time which I am delighted to share with you here.
-The newly released in 2015 is Nothing Wrong With Me, a story in which new age meets apocalypse in science fiction!
+This book is taking up all my creative juice, but I still birth short stories from time to time which I am delighted to share with you here and hope you’ll enjoy them.
+The newly released this March of 2015 is called The Saddest Story Ever, with my son being the source of inspiration.

 You are also always welcome to check out Space Scrapers, a series of short stories about a trio of bounty hunters in space whose choices affect their personal transformation.
 Cover for Space Scrapers is designed by yours truly!
 And don’t forget Gaia’s Children, a soft environmental scifi story with a dash of extraterrestrial biological threat to our world.
 Cover for Gaia’s Children is a real painting by my long time friend Janna Ali.